benjaminjamesweb/AWS-Project/README.md

 *1.2 Description*

-The app is based on the same concept I used in my final project for CSTP 1303 (Intro to Client-Server) – however, the app I created then was extremely basic: first of all, it was vanilla JavaScript (all hard-coded data, no React); had monolithic architecture (separate folders for backend and frontend); and used MongoDB atlas as a cloud database (to store only user information).
-This term, I would like to re-create the app using all the new things I’ve learned since then.
-I’ll code from scratch using React, create a better variety of playable games / quizzes, create a better UI, and of course use exclusively AWS to handle the data.
-The main goal of the project is to create a website where users can play various fun games to test/improve their English.
+Anglophoria is a website where users can play various fun games to test/improve their English.
+The content aims to be entertaining and educational.
+The UI aims to give the user a fully-customizable learning experience, where they can choose which games to play at which proficiency level.
-The problem my website attempts to solve is that many language-learning sites are boring, and don’t allow the user to easily pick and choose what type of learning they want to focus on.
-For example, Duolingo just presents all users with the same generic fill-in-the-blank slides that they need to click through endlessly.
-A site where users can choose what type of challenge / what topic they want to focus on gives them greater flexibility and encourages them to keep practicing English (and to hone in on their weak spots).

 <br>